Frequently Asked Questions

 - Whether the resource may require a 202(c) emergency order pursuant to the Federal Power Act to participate in the DSGS Program.

-- Additionally, the DSGS provider must verify in writing that:
+- Additionally, the DSGS participant must verify in writing that:

 - The participant meets the eligibility requirements of the DSGS Guidelines to the best of their knowledge.